English for Academic Purposes

 - Practice academic English in learning tasks which reflect those on RCA MA courses: discuss and analyse your work; work collaboratively in groups; develop an independent reading and writing process that will help you get started with dissertation writing; practice responding to feedback, evaluating work and learning from mistakes.

 - Receive supportive feedback on your learning needs, to help you develop these skills.

 By coming on the RCA EAP Pre-sessional Course you are not just cramming for a general academic English exam: you can give yourself time to become fully immersed in the language through the context of art and design among other students in a stimulating and supportive environment.

 EAP Schedule and Principles

-Language focused reading, writing, speaking and listening.
+Monday to Wednesday mornings – language focused reading, writing, speaking and listening

-This course aims to challenge students to use language in a postgraduate art and design setting by becoming familiar with learning expectations at the college.
+This course aims to challenge students to use language in a Post Graduate Art and Design setting by becoming familiar with learning expectations at the College.
 Students are encouraged to develop independent learning strategies and push their critical thinking capabilities.
 The course is taught by experienced EAP tutors who understand the needs of international students in Higher Education.

 For an example of weekly activities, please see Pre-Sessional 2018 Example Timetable (PDF).

 By coming on the RCA EAP Pre-sessional course you are not just cramming for a general academic English Exam: you can give yourself time to become fully immersed in the language through the context of Art of Design among other students in a stimulating and supportive environment.